↑

 3.2 Fun Snack Food

-When I worked as a nurse providing home health care services, it was not unusual to visit homes where the caregiver was a man.
+When I worked as a nurse providing home healthcare services, it wasn’t unusual to visit homes where the caregiver was the man of the house.

-It was encouraging to learn that most men are very concerned about doing a good job as a caregiver.
-I also learned how much they appreciate any help from others or thoughtful gifts to make their caregiving day easier.
+I also learned how much they appreciate help from others and thoughtful gifts to make their caregiving day easier.

 Men can be excellent caregivers.

-A recent conversation with my dad, who is the caregiver for both my mom (who has health and memory problems) and my brother (who needed care while recovering from a severe leg injury), gave me some great ideas gift and service ideas.
+A recent conversation with my dad, who is the current caregiver for my mom (who has health and memory problems) and previously for my brother (who needed care while recovering from a severe leg injury), gave me some great gift ideas.
+I’ve added his ideas to the list below.

 Best Gift Ideas for Male Caregivers

-I do not live close to my parents, so I give my caregiving help from a distance most of the time.
-I do a lot of coordination of care and provide assistance with healthcare system navigation.
+I don’t live close to my parents, so I usually provide caregiving help from a distance.
+I coordinate a lot of care, assist with healthcare system navigation, and talk to their primary care provider.

-One day, to get a better feel for what would be most helpful to my dad, I just straight out asked him.
-“Dad, what are the things that people do or bring (gift) to you that are either the most helpful or most meaningful to you?
+One day, I asked, “Dad, what are the things that people do or bring (gift) to you that are either the most helpful or most meaningful to you?
 Please be as honest as possible!”

-Probably not surprising, a mix of both services and products was the biggest help and is also the most appreciated.
+Probably not surprisingly, a mix of services and products was the most extensive help and the most appreciated.

 Services that Make the Best Gift Ideas for Male Caregivers